Lisa-ach/Computer-vision-project/Features_extraction/README.md

 Texture-based Feature Extraction methods focus on analyzing patterns, textures and fine surface details.

 **Gabor filters** are among these methods.
 Gabor filters apply a convolution kernel to the image.
-It is defined as:
+Different Gabor filters are used to extract the useful features from an image, each one focusing on a special frequency and orientation.
+The kernel can be defined as:

 $$
 G(x,y) = \exp\left(-\frac{x'^2 + \gamma^2 y'^2}{2\sigma^2}\right) \cos\left(2\pi f x' + \phi\right)